code11/engine/docs/docs/api/producer.md

 This means, `producer`s will be pushing new data to the Engine which in turn trigger other producers to execute and in turn update the state.

+#### Clean-up

+Producers can be long running by subscribing to streams, initiating long calls, using timers, etc. As such, when the `producer` is unmounted from the state, it is the `producer`'s responsability to provide a callback for clean-up purposes.
+See the example above.

 ## Best practices